bijankundu/tindog/README.md

 # Description

-A dummy website of a dating app for your pets.
+A fictional website of a dating app for your pets.

 ## Technologies Used